-- 5.42 The deficit repair allowances to recover the costs in relation to the established deficit were set to the 31 March 2022.
+- 5.43 The deficit repair allowances to recover the costs in relation to the established deficit were set to the 31 March 2022.
 This related to a 10 year period from the commencement of RP5 and is similar to the approach used by Ofgem.
-This also matched the payment profile between the company and the trustees. - 5.43 This principle is similar to the one Ofgem has in place for GB DNOs.
-We note that the reasons CC gave for this decision have not changed and we do not propose to change this principle in RP6. - 5.44 The CC also suggested an in period adjustment Mechanism which makes changes to the payment schedules, normally after an actuarial valuation, to reflect the scheme needs, is deferred to the start of the next price control on the basis that NIE and consumers are kept NPV neutral due to timing; - 5.45 Furthermore, with regard to the Deficit repair payment from RP4 in excess of RP4 allowance- the CC decided not to provide any allowance for costs incurred in RP4 in excess of those allowances provided in RP4. - 5.46 We have followed the CC recommendations and as part of its Business Plan submission for RP6, NIE Networks were required to complete a Pension Deficit Allocation Methodology spreadsheet (PDAM).
-The PDAM is based on the Ofgem methodology and shows the methods used by the company to allocate the pre and post cut-off assets and liabilities. - 5.47 We are minded to retain the CC's approach to allocating pre and post cut-off assets and liabilities and funding principles, whereby consumers are responsible for the pre fund and shareholders for the post fund.
+This also matched the payment profile between the company and the trustees. - 5.44 This principle is similar to the one Ofgem has in place for GB DNOs.
+We note that the reasons the CC gave for this decision have not changed and are not changing this principle in RP6. - 5.45 The CC also suggested an in period adjustment Mechanism which makes changes to the payment schedules, normally after an actuarial valuation, to reflect the scheme needs, is deferred to the start of the next price control on the basis that NIE and consumers are kept NPV neutral due to timing. - 5.46 Furthermore, with regard to the Deficit repair payment from RP4 in excess of RP4 allowance- the CC decided not to provide any allowance for costs incurred in RP4 in excess of those allowances provided in RP4. - 5.47 We have followed the CC recommendations and as part of its Business Plan submission for RP6, NIE Networks were required to complete a Pension Deficit Allocation Methodology spreadsheet (PDAM).
+The PDAM is based on the Ofgem methodology and shows the methods used by the company to allocate the pre and post cut-off assets and liabilities. - 5.48 We will retain the CC's approach to allocating pre and post cut-off assets and liabilities and funding principles, whereby consumers are responsible for the pre fund and shareholders for the post fund.
 We have considered the allocations and assumptions used by NIE Networks in determining pre and post cut-off assets and liabilities in making our proposals.